 While he was still writing he heard a voice which attracted his attention in spite of himself.
 Seeing that the waves were rolling in higher than ever, he looked all round, and presently saw a lovely lady floating gently toward him on the crest of a huge billow, her long hair spread all about her; in one hand she held a mirror, and in the other a comb, and instead of feet she had a beautiful tail like a fish, with which she swam.

-The king was struck dumb with astonishment at this unexpected sight; but as soon as she came within speaking distance, she said to him, "I know how sad you are at losing your Princess and being kept a prisoner by the fairy of the Desert; if you like I will help you to escape from this fatal place, where you may otherwise have to drag on a weary existence for thirty years or more."
+The king was struck dumb with astonishment at this unexpected sight; but as soon as she came within speaking distance, she said to him, "I know how sad you're at losing your princess and being kept a prisoner by the fairy of the desert; if you like I'll help you to escape from this fatal place, where you may otherwise have to drag on a weary existence for thirty years or more."

 The king of the Gold Mines hardly knew what answer to make to this proposal.
-Not because he did not wish very much to escape, but he was afraid that this might be only another device by which the fairy of the Desert was trying to deceive him.
+Not because he didn't wish very much to escape, but he was afraid that this might be only another device by which the fairy of the desert was trying to deceive him.
 As he hesitated the mermaid, who guessed his thoughts, said to him:

-"You may trust me: I am not trying to entrap you.
-I am so angry with the Yellow Dwarf and the fairy of the Desert that I am not likely to wish to help them, especially since I constantly see your poor Princess, whose beauty and goodness make me pity her so much; and I tell you that if you will have confidence in me I will help you to escape."
+"You may trust me: I'm not trying to entrap you.
+I'm so angry with the yellow dwarf and the fairy of the desert that I'm not likely to wish to help them, especially since I constantly see your poor princess, whose beauty and goodness make me pity her so much; and I tell you that if you'll have confidence in me I'll help you to escape."

-"I trust you absolutely," cried the king, "and I will do whatever you tell me; but if you have seen my Princess I beg of you to tell me how she is and what is happening to her.
+"I trust you absolutely," cried the king, "and I'll do whatever you tell me; but if you have seen my princess I beg of you to tell me how she is and what's happening to her.

 "We must not waste time in talking," said she.
-"Come with me and I will carry you to the Castle of Steel, and we will leave on this shore a figure so like you that even the fairy herself will be deceived by it."
+"Come with me and I'll carry you to the Castle of Steel, and we will leave on this shore a figure so like you that even the fairy herself will be deceived by it."

 So saying, she quickly collected a bundle of sea-weed, and, blowing it three times, she said:

-"Ah!" interrupted the king of the Gold Mines, "if Bellissima forgets me, and consents to marry him, I shall break my heart."
+"Ah!" interrupted the king of the Gold Mines, "if Rose forgets me, and consents to marry him, I shall break my heart."

-"You need not be afraid of that," answered the mermaid, "the princess thinks of no one but you, and the frightful Dwarf cannot persuade her to look at him."
+"You need not be afraid of that," answered the mermaid, "the princess thinks of no one but you, and the frightful dwarf can't persuade her to look at him."

 "Pray go on with your story," said the king.

 "What more is there to tell you?" replied the mermaid.
-"Bellissima was sitting in the wood when you passed, and saw you with the fairy of the Desert, who was so cleverly disguised that the princess took her to be prettier than herself; you may imagine her despair, for she thought that you had fallen in love with her."
+"Rose was sitting in the wood when you passed, and saw you with the fairy of the desert, who was so cleverly disguised that the princess took her to be prettier than herself; you may imagine her despair, for she thought that you had fallen in love with her."

 "She believes that I love her!" cried the king.
 "What a fatal mistake!
-What is to be done to undeceive her?"
+What's to be done to undeceive her?"

 "You know best," answered the mermaid, smiling kindly at him.
 "When people are as much in love with one another as you two are, they don't need advice from anyone else."

-"I know quite well," said the mermaid, "that the princess is sitting by the brook-side, just where you saw her as you passed, but as you will have many enemies to fight with before you can reach her, take this sword; armed with it you may dare any danger, and overcome the greatest difficulties, only beware of one thing – that is, never to let it fall from your hand.
-Farewell; now I will wait by that rock, and if you need my help in carrying off your beloved princess I will not fail you, for the queen, her mother, is my best friend, and it was for her sake that I went to rescue you."
+"I know quite well," said the mermaid, "that the princess is sitting by the brook-side, just where you saw her as you passed, but as you'll have many enemies to fight with before you can reach her, take this sword; armed with it you may dare any danger, and overcome the greatest difficulties, only beware of one thingthat's, never to let it fall from your hand.
+Farewell; now I'll wait by that rock, and if you need my help in carrying off your beloved princess I won't fail you, for the queen, her mother, is my best friend, and it was for her sake that I went to rescue you."

-"Where are you going, Prince?" they said; "it is our duty to guard this place, and if we let you pass great misfortunes will happen to you and to us.
+"Where are you going, prince?" they said; "it's our duty to guard this place, and if we let you pass great misfortunes will happen to you and to us.
 We beg you not to insist on going on.
 Do you want to kill four-and- twenty girls who have never displeased you in any way?"

-The king did not know what to do or to say.
+The king didn't know what to do or to say.
 It went against all his ideas as a knight to do anything a lady begged him not to do; but, as he hesitated, a voice in his ear said:

-"Strike! strike! and do not spare, or your Princess is lost for ever!"
+"Strike! strike! and don't spare, or your princess is lost for ever!"

-So, without reply to the nymphs, he rushed forward instantly, breaking their garlands, and scattering them in all directions; and then went on without further hindrance to the little wood where he had seen Bellissima.
-She was seated by the brook looking pale and weary when he reached her, and he would have thrown himself down at her feet, but she drew herself away from him with as much indignation as if he had been the Yellow Dwarf
+So, without reply to the nymphs, he rushed forward instantly, breaking their garlands, and scattering them in all directions; and then went on without further hindrance to the little wood where he had seen Rose.
+She was seated by the brook looking pale and weary when he reached her, and he would have thrown himself down at her feet, but she drew herself away from him with as much indignation as if he had been the yellow dwarf

-"Ah!
-Princess," he cried, "do not be angry with me.
+"Ah! princess," he cried, "don't be angry with me.
 Let me explain everything.
-I am not faithless or to blame for what has happened.
-I am a miserable wretch who has displeased you without being able to help himself."
+I'm not faithless or to blame for what has happened.
+I'm a miserable wretch who has displeased you without being able to help himself."

-"Ah!" cried Bellissima, "did I not see you flying through the air with the loveliest being imaginable?
+"Ah!" cried Rose, "did I not see you flying through the air with the loveliest being imaginable?
 Was that against your will?"

 The princess gave a cry of terror on seeing the dwarf, but this only irritated the little monster; muttering a few magical words he summoned two giants, who bound the king with great chains of iron.

-"Now," said the dwarf, "I am master of my rival's fate, but I will give him his life and permission to depart unharmed if you, Princess, will consent to marry me."
+"Now," said the dwarf, "I'm master of my rival's fate, but I'll give him his life and permission to depart unharmed if you, princess, will consent to marry me."